eboigne/PyTV-4D/README.md

 ### Accelerated convergence using gradient operators
 Because the loss function with total variation is non-smooth, it is challenging the achieve sufficient convergence with the gradient descent algorithm.
 Instead, the primal-dual algorithm from Chambolle and Pock (https://doi.org/10.1007/s10851-010-0251-1) achieves faster convergence.
+The ADMM algorithm can also be used.
 To enable easy implementation of such proximal-based algorithm, the calculations of image gradients are available in PyTV-4D.
 A simple example is presented below in the case of the denoising of the cameraman image:

 ```python